 Footwear on the Tour du Mont Blanc

-You are likely to encounter a range of weather conditions on the TMB be it hot sun, pouring rain or even snow on the highest.
+You are likely to encounter a range of weather conditions on the TMB be it hot sun, pouring rain or even snow on the highest passes.
 You will also walk on well-maintained paths, occasional rocky sections and may even have to cross a stream.
 The range of conditions encountered on the 165km walk means you need the best walking boots you can afford.
 A 3-season summer trekking boot is best; you do not need 4-season winter boots.

 Most modern-day walking boots are very well made, don’t take long to wear in and will last you many years.
 Leather boots made prior to the 1990’s often needed many miles done before they were truly comfortable and even then people would bath their feet in white spirit just to harden their heels!